 As the Reformation swept through German, Dürer joined Luther’s Protestantism and made artworks promoting the cause.
 Consider the differences in this work below compared to the Catholic commissions we’ve studied before.

 In Catholic Spain and in other regions that were resistant to the Reformation’s insistence that there is no need for an intermediary between God and man mysticism began to take hold.
 Catholic mysticism involved intense spiritual and bodily encounters with divinity.
 In the religiously fervent city of Toledo, El Greco (1451-1614) found a welcome audience for his highly stylized treatment of spiritual subjects.

 How does the treatment of spiritual figures differ from Dürer to El Greco?
 How can the particular context of the creation of each work help us read this difference historically?

 The English court preferred the detailed oil painting of the Northern Renaissance style.
 German and Swiss artist Hans Holbein the Younger (1497-1543) was particularly popular.
 His painting The Ambassadors is emblematic of many Renaissance ideals we’ve discussed this unit.

-Google Arts and Culture: Hans Holbein the Younger, The Ambassadors (zoom in to picture to see details)
+National Gallery of Art: Hans Holbein the Younger, The Ambassadors (zoom in to picture to see details)